mmistakes/jekyll-theme-hpstr/_posts/2016-12-31-The-Windows-Classic-Theme.md

 ---
 layout: post
-title: The Classic Theme in Windows 10 and 8.1 (ClassicTheme.exe)
+title: The Classic Theme in Windows 10 and 8.1 (ClassicTheme.exe)*
 description: "The Windows Classic Theme in Windows 10 & 8.1 with a series of text explaining the method I simply use to get the native Classic Theme working to some reasonable extent with its consequences."
 modified: 2016-12-31T04:35:48+00:00
 tags: [Windows, Classic Theme, ClassicTheme.exe, Windows 8.1, Windows 10]

 image:
-  feature: WinClassicTheme/BackgroundImage.png
+  feature: /WinClassicTheme/BackgroundImage.png
   credit: "Note: 'This PC' and 'File History' (Click for full)"
   creditlink: /images/WinClassicTheme/BackgroundImage.png
 ---